oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     ![Target Database Details page](images/target-database-details-page.png "Target Database Details page")

-## Task 4: Access and review Security Center
+## Task 4: Explore Security Center

 1. In the breadcrumb at the top of the page, click **Data Safe**.